impact/impact/README.md

 `$ git clone https://github.com/xogeny/gimpact`

+Finally, it is essential to set the GOPATH environment variable to the full name of `SomeDir`.

 Once this is setup, you can go to the `gimpact` directory and do:

 `$ go get`